Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Feedback functions and de Bruijn successors

 \begin{exam} The $\CCR$ partitions $\bB(5)$ into the following four cycles $\bC_1, \bC_2, \bC_3, \bC_4$ where the top string in bold is the RL-rep for the given cycle.
 The underlined string is the RL2-rep.

 \end{exam}

-The $\CCR$ has been applied to efficiently construct de Bruijn sequences in variety of ways~\cite{etzion1987, huang,framework}.
-An especially efficient construction applies a concatenation scheme to construct a de Bruijn sequence with discrepancy (maximum difference between the number of 0s and 1s in any prefix) bounded above by $2n$~\cite{gabric-concatenation, discrep}.
+The $\CCR$ has been applied to efficiently construct de Bruijn sequences in variety of ways~\cite{etzion1987,framework,huang}.
+An especially efficient construction applies a concatenation scheme to construct a de Bruijn sequence with discrepancy, which is the maximum difference between the number of 0s and 1s in any substring, bounded above by $2n$~\cite{gabric-concatenation, discrep}.